arwhyte/xcaliper-docs/caliperxapi.md

 | AssessmentItem | question | &nbsp; |
 | Entity | simulation |  &nbsp; |

-xAPI Activity Types will be mapped as follows:
+xCaliper will process Activity Types as follows:

-If `object.objectType` = "Activity", map the xAPI Statement `object` to a Caliper `Entity`.
+If the `object.objectType` = "Activity", map the xAPI Statement `object` to a Caliper `Entity`.
 If possible, convert the xAPI Activity type to an `Entity` subtype if a known equivalency exists.  xCaliper would attempt to convert Activity `definition` object properties to Caliper `Entity` properties (e.g., `name` to `name`). xAPI properties that could not be mapped to an existing Caliper property would be added to `Entity.extentions`.

 ```
 {